List of Progress Wrestling tournaments

 Progress Wrestling has held a variety of professional wrestling tournaments competed for by wrestlers that are a part of their roster.

+Inaugural PROGRESS Championship Tournament (2012)

+This tournament was held at Chapter One: In The Beginning on 25 March 2012 to crown the inaugural PROGRESS World Champion.
+It was won by Nathan Cruz.

+Progress Atlas Championship tournaments

-PROGRESS Atlas Championship Inaugural Tournament (2016)
+Inaugural Progress Atlas Championship Tournament (2016)

-The inaugural tournament of the Progress Wrestling Atlas Championship was held under a two-block system with the winner of each one advancing to the finals.
-For the block matches, two points were awarded for a win and one point for a draw.
-The tournament began at PROGRESS Chapter 28: Please, Please, Please, Let Me Get What I Want on April 10, 2016 and ended at Chapter 36: We're Gonna Need a Bigger Room...
-Again on September 25.
+This round-robin tournament was held to crown the inaugural Progress Atlas Champion.
+It used a two-block system with the two participants with the most points each block advancing to the semifinals.
+For the block matches, two points were awarded for a win and one point for a time-limit draw.
+The tournament began at Chapter 28: Please, Please, Please, Let Me Get What I Want on 10 April 2016 and ended at Chapter 36: We're Gonna Need a Bigger Room...
+Again on 25 September.
+The tournament was won by Rampage Brown.